-We are now offering therapeutic ("cold") laser therapy - great for senior pets!
+We are now offering acupuncture therapy and therapeutic (“cold”) laser therapy – great for senior pets!

 Thanks to advances in medicine, our pets are living longer than ever.
 With this increased life span comes an increase in diseases that affect our senior pets.
 These diseases are similar to problems in aging people and include: kidney, liver, and heart disease, tumors or cancers, arthritis, diabetes, thyroid imbalances, and more.

 Dogs and cats age at a faster rate than people.
 Due to this rapid aging, we recommend a complete senior wellness evaluation once to twice annually.
 Early detection is important to institute preventive health measures for a better quality of life.